-If you lived in Costa Rica instead of United States, you would:
+If you moved to Costa Rica from the United States, you would:

 MAKE 75.6% LESS MONEY EVERY YEAR

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Costa Rica, that number is $12,900.00 per capita.